pip-services3-go/pip-services3-rpc-go/docs/Development.md

-# Development and Testing Guide <br/> Pip.Services Remote Procedure Calls for Node.js
+# Development and Testing Guide <br/> Pip.Services Remote Procedure Calls for Golang

 This document provides high-level instructions on how to build and test the microservice.